Request support

 Daily

-Thyroid Uptake and Counting Systems
+Thyroid Uptake and Counting Systems (if applicable)

 Standards are measured to verify energy calibration and sensitivity for the measurement of organ function and the assay of patient samples